arqalite/fire-king-guide/src/combos/ponix/3-kirin.md

 # Ponix + High Kirin

 With [_Fire King High Avatar Kirin_], you have two options:
-  - Perform the [generic 2-card Ponix] combo, giving up High Kirin's Quick Effect for Arvata's monster negate;
+  - Perform the [generic 2-card Ponix] combo, giving up High Kirin's Quick Effect for [_Fire King Avatar Arvata_]'s monster negate;
   - Keep High Kirin in your hand, and perform the [1-card Ponix] combo instead.

 Both options are viable, and depending on the matchup you might want to go for one over the other.